The Repose riad, one of the best riads in Rabat, Morocco

 Although many riads have hosts who speak English (or French), being greeted by Jan with her English accent adds to the ease and is a great touch at this top rabat riad for Westerners.
 Free free to ask her questions about the country, traditions, foods or anything else you have wondered about since she has a thorough understanding of both your questions and Moroccan traditions after being there 15 years.
 She is a wonderful host, offering you an area map she made herself (and quite proud of it, she noted).

-Rooms each have their own superb heat and air conditioning system, toiletries are available in rooms, linens are luxurious, too.
+Rooms each have their own superb heat and air conditioning system, toiletries are available in rooms, linens are plush, too.
 If however, you want to use the in-room robes or slippers, there is a small extra charge, as well as charges for partaking in the beverages in the room, including coffee.

 The Repose, one of the best riads in Rabat

 Before visiting, you may hear the entire city called Rabat, but make no mistake, it is like two towns separated by the Bouregreg River – Rabat on one bank and “Salé” on the other.
 Rabat is the capital of Morocco, but those from the Salé side will say so with pride.
-The Repose riad offers charm, tradition and luxury under one roof in the quaint Salé medina in an easily accessible location making it one of the best riads in Rabat without question.
+The Repose riad offers charm, tradition and real finesse under one roof in the quaint Salé medina in an easily accessible location making it one of the best riads in Rabat without question.